pryley/site-reviews/EVENTS.md

 # Javascript Events

-Site Reviews use a custom Event Emitting system which can be accessed globally at `GLSR.Event`.
+Site Reviews use a custom Event Emitting system which can be accessed globally using `GLSR.Event`.

 ## Available Triggers

-1. `site-reviews/init`
+**`site-reviews/init`**

 This event is fired on DOMContentLoaded to initialise Site Reviews.
-You can manually trigger this if you need to delay loading the Site Reviews script until after DOMContentLoaded.
+You can manually trigger this if you need to initialise Site Reviews after DOMContentLoaded.

 ```js
 GLSR.Event.trigger('site-reviews/init') // initialise Site Reviews